angelman7/WRO-Binaries/README.md

    - cnf.txt (that contains many variables used by the car.py that were found through contious testing, like the color codes of the lines etc.)
    - modules
        - bmm150.py
-       - button.py (contains the class about the buttons that is used to detect whether or not a button is pressed)
+       - button.py (contains the class used to control the buttons that is used to detect whether or not a button is pressed)
-       - camera.py (contains the class used for the buttons and is used to detect whether or not a button is pressed)
+       - camera.py (contains the class used to read the camera)
-       - color.py (contains the class used for the color sensor and to check what it detects and whether or not it detects any blue or orange lines)
+       - color.py (contains the class used for the color sensor and to check what it detects)
-       - compass.py (contains the class used for
+       - compass.py (contains the class used to controll the compass and read the current orientation)
-       - cvtool.py (contains the class used for
+       - cvtool.py (contains the class used to manage the camera and detect what and what type of obstacle is in front of the vehicle)
-       - distance.py (contains the class used for
-       - drive.py (contains the class used for
+       - drive.py (contains the class used for control and management of both the DC and servo)
-       - grove_i2c_bus.py (contains the class used for
+       - grove_i2c_bus.py (contains the class used to control the I2C communication for both the OLED display and the Color Sensor)
-       - grove_i2c_color_sesor_v2.py (contains the class used for
+       - grove_i2c_color_sesor_v2.py (a library
        - line.py (contains the class used for
        - line2turn.py (contains the class used for
        - oled.py (contains the class used for